MatthewHCheung/customerdirectory/README.md

 7. npm install express mysql2
 8. node server.mjs
 ## Start the frontend
-9. cd ..
-10. npm install
+9.  npm install
-11. npm run dev
+10. npm run dev
-12. go to localhost link in the terminal when you enter npm run dev
+11. go to localhost link in the terminal when you enter npm run dev